How Many Key Results Per Objective? The Right Number

 4 KRsComplex Objectives with multiple distinct outcomes that can't be combinedFocus dilution — if all four feel equally important, the Objective may be too broad

-5+ KRsRarely justified — only if each KR measures a genuinely distinct outcomeAlmost always signals two objectives in one — split them
+5+ KRsRarely justified — only if each KR measures a genuinely distinct outcomeAlmost always signals two Objectives in one — split them

-The right number of Key Results is the minimum number needed to know whether the Objective was achieved — without leaving meaningful blind spots.
+The right number of Key Results is the minimum needed to know whether the Objective was achieved, without leaving meaningful blind spots.
+For most Objectives that lands at 2 to 4.

 Write better Key Results — and track them automatically